Barbog/deja-website/pages/faq.en.md

 <span style="color:#77011e;"><u>Why do i need a visa?</u></span>

 DeJā is an interactive and participatory event, by filling out your visa application you enter the rabbit hole.
-Doing so is your first step in getting involved and also let's us know that you are interesed in participaing.
+Doing so is your first step in getting involved and also let's us know that you are interesed in participating.
 Once you have submitted your visa, you will receive a notification with details you will need to read and your name will be added to the guest list.

 <span style="color:#77011e;"><u>Why do I need to be on the guest list if this is a burn?</u></span>